TL;DR

 Email Ads

-Email ads are a strong foundation for any advertising campaign, especially inbound.
-You send These ads/content pieces directly to the email inboxes of people on your mailing list.
+Email ads are a form of direct marketing where promotional content is sent directly to a user's email inbox as part of a larger email marketing campaign.
+These ads are a strong foundation for any advertising campaign, especially inbound.
+You send these ads directly to the email inboxes of people on your mailing list.
 Email ads are incredibly effective and unique in many ways.

 First, they are ads that you run yourself.
 Email ads aren't dependent on being run on someone else's platform.
 You get a mailing list and send emails; that's it.
 The cost of email ads is mostly within the design and production of the ad itself rather than the costs of running them.
 Instead of paying for ad space, you can spend that money on automation services to make managing mailing lists easier.